 This study covers 15,358 companies worldwide labelled within the "SaaS" category.

-All data on companies, acquisitions and financing rounds were extracted on 23 March 2021.
-Deals, rounds and companies founded after this date have not been included.
+All the data about the companies, acquisitions and financing rounds were drawn on March 23, 2021.
+Transactions, rounds and companies founded after this date have not been included.

 Regarding the activity of acquisitions in the past years, the same increase is shown as those mentioned above, with a very positive progression.
 This increase has been consolidated since 2015.
 The years after this, the values are around 340 operations, keeping it fairly constant.
 The last three years have been dominated by acquisitions of large companies in the sector, such as Oracle (13 acquisitions) or Salesforce (17 acquisitions) and others that are not so large, such as ASG (19 acquisitions).